jacobhulmston/mapsite/README.md

+# Project Archived

+This project it no longer being developed but is being kept for archival purposes.
+It will probably contain security vulnerabilities and should not be used.

 ### Mycelia for Music - The Creative Passport

 A new iniative for Mycelia, The Creative Passport is a personalised ID for MUSIC MAKERS, where they can ACCESS, UPDATE AND MANAGE information about themselves and their works, and share it with others.